thakurhimself/tech-learnings/react.md

 * **You can safely modify parts of the DOM that React has no reason to update**.

+### Synchronizing with Effects
+Effects let you run some code after rendering so that you can synchronize your component with some system outside of React.

+-> What are Effects and how are they different from events?
+There are two types of logic inside React components:

+1. Rendering code :- Lives at the top level of your component.
+This is where you take the props and state, transform them, and return the JSX you want to see on the screen.
+Rendering code must be pure like a math formula.

+2. Event handlers (introduced in Adding interactivity):- they are nested funcs inside your components that do things rather than just calculate them.
+An event handler might update an input field, submit an HTTP post request a buy product, or navigate the user to another screen.
+Event handlers cantain "side effects" caused by a specific user action.

+Sometimes this isn't enough.
+Consider a ChatRoom component that must connect to the chat server whatever it's visible on the screen.
+Connecting to a server is not a pure calculation (it's a side effect) so it can't happen during rendering.
+However, there is no single particular event lika a click that causes ChatRoom to be displayed.

+**Effects let you specify side effects that are caused by rendering itself, rather than by a particular events**.
+Sending a message in the chat is an event because it is directly caused by the user clicking a specific button.
+However, setting up a server connection is an Effect because it should happen no matter which interaction caused the component to appear.
+Effects run at the end of a commit after the commit after the screen updates.
+This is a good time to sync the React components with some external system.

+-> You might not need an effect:- Don't rush to add effects to your components.
+Keep in mind that Effects are typically used to "step out" of your React code and sync with some external system.
+This includes browser APIs, third-party widgets, network, and so on.
+If your effect only adjusts some state based on other state, you might not need an Effect.

+-> How to write an Effect:-
+Steps to write an Effect:

+1. Declare an Effect:- By default, you Effect will run after every commit.
+	Everytime your component renders, React will update the screen and then run the code inside useEffect.
+In other words, useEffect "delays" a piece of code from running until that render is reflected on the screen.

+	Note - Don't try to do something with DOM node during rendering.
+In React, rendering should be a pure calculations of JSX and should not contain side effects like modifying the DOM.
+Moreover during first rendering the DOM doesn't exist yet; the app will break.
+So wrap the side effect with useEffect to move it out of the rendering calculation.
+By doing this, you let the React update the screen first.
+Then your Effect runs.

+	Note - Effects run after every render.

+2. Specify the Effect dependencies:- Mosts effects should only re-run when needed rather than after every render.
+	You can tell React to skip unnecessarily re-running the Effect by specifying an array of dependencies as the second argument to the useEffect call.
+Start by adding an empty [] array as the second argument.
+An empty array makes the useState runs only once after the render and prevents re-running on every re-render.
+	The dependency array can contain multiple dependencies.
+React will only skip re-running the Effect if all of the dependencies you specify have exactly the same values as they had during the previous render.
+React compares the dependency values using the Object.is comparision.

+	Note - The ref object has a stable identity: React guarantees you'll always get the same object from the same useRef call on every render.
+It never changes, so it will never by itself cause the Effect to re-run.
+Therefore, it does not matter whether you include it or not.
+Including it is fine too.
+	The set function returned by useState also have stable identity, so you'll often see them omitted from the dependencies too.
+If the linter lets you omit a dependency without errors, it is safe to do.
+	Omitting always-stable dependencies only works when the linter can "see" that the object is stable.
+For exmaple, if ref was passed from a parent component, you would have to specify it in the dependency array.
+However, this is good because you can't know whether the parent component always passes the same ref , or passes one of several refs conditionally.
+So you Effect would depend on which ref is passed.

+3. Add cleanup if needed:- Some Effects need to specify how to stop, undo, or clean up whatever they were doing.
+	The code inside the Effect doesn't use any props or state, so your dependency array is [].
+This tells React to only run this code when the component "mounts", i.e. appears on the screen for the first time.
+	Suppose a component makes a connection outside and then you navigate to other page.
+The previous component is unmounted but the connection is not destroyed.
+	When you come back that component again then connection is again established.
+	This way is connections would keep piling up.
+	To help you spot them quickly, in development React remounts every component once immediately after its inintal mount.
+	To fix this issue, return a cleanup function from your Effect.
+React will call you cleanup function each time before the Effect runs again, and one final time when the component unmounts (gets removed).

+-> How to handle the Effect firing twice in development?
+React intentionally remounts your components in development to find bugs.
+The right question isn't "how to run an Effect once", but "how to fix my Effect so that it works after remounting".
+Usually, the answer is to implement the cleanup function.
+The cleanup function should stop or undo whatever the Effect was doing.
+The rule of thumb is that user shouldn't be able to distinguish between the Effect running once (as in prod) and a setup -> cleanup -> setup sequence (as you'd see in development).

 # Hooks list

 1. useState